Finding Magic in Montalcino With La Mannella

 On a cold and blustery March evening, five journalists gathered for dinner in midtown Manhattan with Tommaso Cortonesi, the newly appointed VP of the Brunello Consortium which promotes and safeguards the wines of Montalcino, Italy.
 Tommaso, in his early 30s, is the third generation winemaker at La Mannella winery started by his grandfather in 1970.
 Tommaso spoke enthusiastically about the wines made in Montalcino and of his own motivation for making great wine which stems from gratefulness.
 “I’m a lucky man who has been given the opportunity to realize my dream and continue my family’s efforts making wine in the land where I was born.
-My main goal is to re-give what the land has given me by producing one of the best brands of wine in the world.”
-The wine writers gathered around Tommaso were the lucky ones that evening, enjoying the food and wine, while learning more about La Mannella and the beautiful wines of Montalcino.
+My main goal is to give back what the land has given me by producing one of the best brands of wine in the world.”
+The wine writers who gathered around Tommaso were the lucky ones that evening, enjoying the food and wine, while learning more about La Mannella and the beautiful wines of Montalcino.

-The Montalcino area, in the southern part of Tuscany in Central Italy, is famous for its beautiful expression of red wine made from the Sangiovese grape.
+The Montalcino area, in the southern part of Tuscany, is famous for its beautiful expression of red wine made from the Sangiovese grape.
 Although wine has been made here for centuries, the classification system wasn’t created until 1963 and it wasn’t until 1975 that Montalcino gained its DOC and then in 1980 its DOCG.
 Within this Protected Designation of Origin four wines may be produced: Brunello di Montalcino, Rosso di Montalcino, Moscadello di Montalcino and Sant’Antimo.
 The area is most famous for its Brunellos which can only be made with Sangiovese grapes.
 These bold and luscious wines are required to be aged a minimum of four years before release, with at least two years in cask or barrel (traditionalists and those making a riserva age it three years in oak barrels).
-Most producers of Brunello make a Rosso, also 100% Sangiovese, but with the aging requirement much less (only one year of aging before release, six months of which must be in barrels) and the grapes usually come from lesser valued parcels of land.
+Most producers of Brunello make a Rosso, also 100% Sangiovese, but with the aging requirement much less (only one year of aging before release, six months of which must be in barrels) and the grapes usually coming from lesser valued parcels of land.
 The Moscadello DOC (making wines from the grape variety Moscato Bianco) and the Sant’Antimo DOC (making red and white wines from a variety of allowed grapes as well as sweet Vin Santo wines) are much smaller production areas.

 The Area: Soil and Climate